Hunegund

-Hunegund of France (died 690) was a 7th-century French saint and nun and founder of a convent in Homblières in Northern France.
-She was betrothed to a French nobleman, but while visiting Rome before their marriage, she chose to become a nun instead.
+Hunegund (died 690) was a 7th-century Frankish saint and nun and founder of a convent in Homblières in Northern France.
+She was betrothed to a Frankish nobleman, but while visiting Rome before their marriage, she chose to become a nun instead.
 Hunegund built a church on the grounds of a convent in Homblières; eventually her fiancé donated everything that he would have given to her if they had married to the convent, "became her most devoted friend and servant", and took care of her and the convent's financial needs.
 Hunegund became abbess of the convent and was considered its founder.
 She died in 690; her feast day is celebrated on 25 August by the Roman Catholic Church and Orthodox Church and on 1 November by the Catholic Church in France.
 Hunegund's body and relics were translated to the church she founded in 946; she performed miracles and appeared in visions that solidified her cult and veneration.
 In the mid- and late 10th century, two hagiographic texts about the life and miracles of Hunegund were written and published to connect the community to Hunegund's relics and cult.
 Her body and relics were translated again, during the Hundred Years War in the late 14th century.